Godabarish Misra

 Pandit Godabarish Mishra (26 October 1886 – 26 July 1956) was a poet and notable socialist from Odisha, India.
 He is known for his contribution to Odia literature.

 Early life

-Godabarish Mishra was born to Lingaraj Mishra & Apsara Devi in a Brahmin family in Srinibaspur Sasan, near Banapur, Khordha district.
+Godabarish Mishra was born to Lingaraj Mishra and Apsara Devi in a Brahmin family in Srinibaspur Sasan, near Banapur, Khordha district.
 His primary education was from the village school and then received his higher education from the Puri District School in 1906 and enrolled in Ravenshaw College.
 He used to take tuition to cover the college fees.
-He received his B.A. in Philosophy in 1910.
+He received his B.A. in philosophy in 1910.
 He obtained his M.A. in economics from University of Calcutta in 1912.

 Work

 In teaching

 He was a teacher in the Satyabadi School from 1913 to 1919.
 Then, he became the headmaster of Chakradharpur High School in the Singhbhum district (Now in Jharkhand) from 1919 to 1921.
 He was sent there with the aim of preserving the Odia language in the district of Singhbhum by Pandit Gopabandhu Das.
 After taking part in the non-cooperation movement, he returned to his home village in 1922 and was involved in establishing new schools, small-scale industries, farms and social welfare organizations.